 The Student Services staff provide personal, academic, veterans, and career counseling; diagnostic and vocational interest testing; financial aid advisement; and job placement.
 Faculty members advise students in the development of course choices on the basis of transfer curriculum and program guides.
-The Student Development Center houses counseling, advising, placement testing and tutorial services.
+The Student Development Centers house counseling, advising, placement testing and tutorial services.

-The Douglas Campus also offers a varied student activities program that includes student government, campus clubs and organizations, musical and dramatic presentations, the student newspaper and literary magazine, and social and cultural events.
+The Douglas Campus also offers a varied student activities program that includes student government, campus clubs and organizations, musical and dramatic presentations and literary magazine, and social and cultural events.
 Students also participate in intramural sports throughout the year.
 Student athletes compete in intercollegiate rodeo, baseball, and men's and women's basketball.

-Further information on housing, athletics and other student services is found on page 30.
+For further information on housing, athletics and other student services turn to the Student Services section.